AnoushkaTripathi/NASSCOM-RISC-V-based-MYTH-program/riscvmicro.md

 ---

-In this section of the explanation, the instructor is guiding you through the process of visualizing the RISC-V CPU that you're developing in Makerchip as part of your lab exercises.
-Here’s a detailed breakdown:

 ### **1. Lab-Specific Instantiation**
 - The provided file contains an instantiation of the **solution** for a specific lab exercise.
 - The lab number corresponds to a **slide number** from the workshop’s presentation.
 If this mechanism changes, you’ll be instructed to read any comments that may appear in the code.